Italian Canadians in Greater Montreal: History

 In 1893, there were about 1,400 ethnic Italians in Montreal.
 During this time, Italian employment agencies that worked with Canadian steamship and railway companies attracted many Italian labourers to Montreal.
 Additional growth in the Italian population took place in the 20th century.
-The 1905, the Royal Commission appointed to Inquire into the Immigration of Italian Labourers to Montreal and alleged Fraudulent Practices of Employment Agencies was launched into deceptive tactics used by padroni, labour brokers that recruited Italian workers for Canadian employers.
+The 1905, the Royal Commission appointed to Inquire into the Immigration of Italian Labourers to Montreal and alleged Fraudulent Practices of Employment Agencies was launched into deceptive tactics used by padroni, labour brokers who recruited Italian workers for Canadian employers.
 The commission recommended that the city of Montreal pass a by-law requiring immigration agents and offices to be licensed before being permitted to carry out their business.

 The first Catholic church for the Italians became Mount Carmel Parish in 1905.
 It was established by an Italian-speaking man, Canon Bruchési.
 In 1911 the second Italian parish opened.

 The political unit of the Italian community split after Benito Mussolini became the leader of Italy in the 1920s.
 During World War II the Canadian government opposed pro-Mussolini elements in the Montreal Italian community.

 The Order of the Sons of Italy in Montreal dedicated a statue of the Italian navigator and explorer John Cabot in 1935.
 The order suggested that Cabot, and not Jacques Cartier, was in fact the first European to reach Canada.